All Products

 • For more information about object metadata, see Manage object metadata.

-• For more information about the API operation that you can call to configure object metadata during simple upload, see PutObject.
+• For more information about the API operation used to set object metadata during a simple upload, see PutObject.

-• For more information about the API operations that you can call to query object metadata, see GetObjectMeta and HeadObject.
+• For more information about the API operations used to retrieve object metadata, see GetObjectMeta and HeadObject.